MohammedDiab/url-shortener/README.md

 # url-shortener
-project to shorten the url and log the hits on each url
+project to shorten the url and log the hits on each url the project is built with php , zend framework , doctrine 2 the app is responsive also

 # Install
 1.you have to install composer first